yegor256/blog/_drafts/_data.md

 int x = (int) field.get(point);
 {% endhighlight %}

-I'm suggesting to allow any object to access any attributes and methods of another object:
+I'm suggesting we allow any object to access any of the attributes and methods of another object:

 {% highlight java %}